Tuina Massage Leeds

 What to expect at your appointment?

 Chinese Tuina massage is a deep massage though it can be adapted to be more calming and soothing.
 If you have muscles that are tense or injured it may be painful.
-As the body heals and repairs you may (though this isn’t always the case) experience tiredness and/or muscle soreness after your appointment similar to having a workout or participating in a physically demanding activity.
+As the body heals and repairs you may (though this isn’t always the case) experience tiredness and/or muscle soreness after your appointment similar the feeling you get after exercise or something similar.
 This is because we literally “work” your muscles.
-Feeling lighter, taller, energised, invigorated and more mobile are possible side effects too!
-You will always be encouraged to drink water after your session to help support you circulatory system.
-Sometimes people feel a bit “spaced out” after an appointment.
+Feeling lighter, taller, energised, invigorated, more flexible and more movement in your joints are possible side effects too!
+You will be encouraged to drink water after your session to help support you circulatory system.
+Sometimes people feel a bit light headed or dizzy after an appointment.
 Give yourself some time after the appointment to get back into the swing of your day.

 Like any complementary therapy it is important that you seek the advice of your GP or primary medical care provider if you are on long-term medication or have other conditions/illnesses.
 If you have any questions search the FAQs or call 07949 772713.
 Email me if you wish to buy a gift voucher for a friend or loved one.

-My tutor for Chinese Tuina massage has active clinics in York and London as well as teaching nationwide.
-Drawing from his experience in Shiatsu and Sports Massage he has modified and adapted techniques taught in the Chinese hospitals.
-Training for tui na is a year-long apprenticeship that is cares for the welfare of the practitioner as well as providing excellent treatments for patients.
-It is the most comprehensive massage training I have undertaken to date.
+The tutor for Chinese Tuina massage has busy clinics in York and London as well as teaching nationwide.
+Drawing from his experience in Shiatsu and Sports Massage he has modified and adapted techniques taught in the Chinese hospitals to create a comprehensive system of medical massage.
+Training for tuina is a year-long apprenticeship and is the most comprehensive massage training I have undertaken to date.
 I continue to enhance my skills by attending mentoring days and refreshing my knowledge of anatomy and physiology through home-study and CPD activities.

 What clients say